Up to Date Uganda Tourism Travel Advisories

 When you arrive as a Tourist, you might find Queen Elizabeth Park be renamed Kazinga National Park?

 No International scheduled flights can land or depart from Uganda.
-After 80 some days of lockdown, some in-country have been lifted.
+After 80 days of lockdown, some in-country have been lifted.

 The 7 pm to 6:00 am curfew remains in effect.
 Limited passengers are allowed in vehicles.
 Wearing a facemask in public is required.